chatkausik/First-Capstone-Project/README.md

-3. Predicting IMDB Score of a movie before it released in cinemas is my primary goal for this project without relying on critic’s review data and human instincts data along with movie review sentiment analysis and character level language modelling.
+3. Predicting IMDB Score of a movie before it released in cinemas is my primary goal for this project without relying on critic’s review data and human instincts data along with movie review sentiment analysis.

 4. This will benefit all cinema lovers like me or film producers/directors who can get a high of overview of the probable score of the new movie they are releasing like a pre-poll forecast.

 ## Question:
 ## How to recommend IMDB Movie Score(Score ranges from 0-Low to 10-Excellent) for the new movies?
+Refer to "Capstone_1_movierecmnd_iter_1.ipynb" for details.
 ## How to identify bad(0) or good(1) sentiment from Movie reviews?
+Refer to the "Sentiment Analysis of Movie Reviews using multilayer RNNs.ipynb" for details.

 5. We have 28 in-dependent variables that I scraped from IMDB site.
 Roughly speaking, half of the variables are directly related to movies themselves, such as